cppitems/cppitems/items/001/item.md

 Note that the order of `#include`s has consequences on the arrangement of this final code document.

 > Possible errors during the preprocessing phase are?
-> - "file not found" if includes are not found in the lookup mechanism of the toolchain
-> - silent errors in macros, which manifest later during translation

 ### Translation
 The translation process is performed according to the selected language standard.
 Using the C++17 standard for the translation looks like